 - mental confusion, passing out or coma

 - slow or irregular breathing

 - low body temperature, paleness and blue skin.

 Call 000 if your friend is experiencing any of these symptoms.

 If you're worried about your friend, or annoyed that they ruined your night, say something to them another time – there's nothing to be gained by arguing with them while they're drunk.

-If you’re worried about your friends drinking or if they get seriously drunk on a regular basis, you might want to talk to them about it some time when you’re both feeling a bit better.
-Check out our fact sheet on communication to find out more about how to have difficult conversations.
+If you’re worried about your friend’s drinking, or if they get seriously drunk on a regular basis, you might want to talk to them about it sometime when you’re both feeling a bit better.
+Check out info on communication for how to have a difficult conversation.